ShubhayanS/Realtime-Object-Detection-Using-YOLO/README.md

 That's all.

-**Run dsc1.py for .mp4/.jpeg object detection and dsc2.py for real time object detection**
+**Run dsc1.py for .mp4/.jpeg object detection and dsc2.py for real time object detection.**